crypblizz8/maison/README.md

 ## Get your Privy API Keys 🔑

 Head over to the "API Settings" section of the console.
-If you don't already have a Privy API key and secret, hit "Roll Keys" to generate a new pair.
-Copy down the API secret somewhere safe!
+If you don't already have a Privy API key, hit "Roll Keys" to generate a new pair.
+We don't need the API secret for this demo, but if you anticipate needing it later, copy down the API secret somewhere safe.
 If you lose it you'll have to generate a new API key.

-Create a `.env.local` file in this repository copied from `.env.local.example` and replace the TODOs with your API key and secret from the console.
+Create a `.env.local` file in this repository copied from `.env.local.example` and replace the TODO with your API key from the console.

 ```
-PRIVY_API_KEY=TODO
-PRIVY_API_SECRET=TODO
-NEXT_PUBLIC_PRIVY_API_KEY=$PRIVY_API_KEY
+NEXT_PUBLIC_PRIVY_API_KEY=TODO
 ```

 ## Build and run the dev server ⚒️